peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 ## View (UI)

 While the operation is the pivotal element for the business processing, Trailblazer also comes with a drop-in replacement for views.
+This is completely optional, and you are free to use your framework's views, such as `ActionView`.

 Object-oriented [view models](/gems/cells) encapsulate fragments of the web UI and make it easier to deal with complexity.

 Those *cells* are usually rendered from the controller.